Westport DCF Lawyer

 Role of a Potential Client

 Although investigators may exert pressure to conduct their interview during the first visit, most of the time families have the right to request that they re-schedule an appointment.
-When an investigation is conducted by appointment, the family has time to consult a Westport DCF lawyer who can attend their interviews and help direct the proceedings so that they do not cause undue disturbance or invade family privacy rights.
+When an investigation is conducted by appointment, the family has time to consult a Westport DCF attorney who can attend their interviews and help direct the proceedings so that they do not cause undue disturbance or invade family privacy rights.

 What Rights does a Parent Have?